divyamrastogi/smart-binge/content/posts/2019-03-27--kaanji-fermented-mustard-water/index.md

 ### Points to remember:

-- Can be stored up to 15 days in Refrigerator.
+- Kanji ka pani Can be stored up to 15 days in Refrigerator.
-- Add extra mustard if you need extra sourness.
+- Add extra mustard to Kanji ka pani if you need extra sourness.

-### Benefits
+### Benefits & Advantages of having kanji or Kanji ka pani

-- Good for diabetic and for weight management
+- kanji or Kanji ka pani is good for diabetic and for weight management
 - Aids digestion by stimulating growth of natural probiotics
-- Promotes healthy bowel movement
+- Promotes healthy bowel movement - it is good for your gut
   ![unsplash.com](./photo-1465070845512-2b2dbdc6df66.jpeg)